Month: October 2020

 *Historic Bralorne Pioneer Mines Office Building*

-This will involve some snow clearing where a quad/truck is needed as well as shoveling stairs in heavy snow conditions.
+This will involve some snow clearing where a quad/truck on the alley on the back side. is needed as well as shoveling stairs in heavy snow conditions.

 *Temporary Museum Location – Bralorne*